-As well as outlining the benefits and challenges that come with building internal tools for PMs, Antonia will be exploring why every company that's serious about Product Ops needs an internal tools strategy. 🤘
+As well as outlining the benefits and challenges that come with building internal tools for PMs, Antonia also explored why every company that's serious about product ops needs an internal tools strategy. 🤘

 As I was writing a draft of this article, I shared it with my manager.
 His feedback?
 “This is boring”.
 And he was totally right!
 “I think this kind of article needs conflict” he said - and that got me thinking...

 The previous version of this article talked about my experience, and how lucky I am that I work at an organization that doesn’t need to be convinced of the merit of product ops.
 But why does product ops exist, if not out of a necessity to resolve conflicts?